paul-cahen/paul-cahen.github.io/_pages/papers.md

 permalink: /papers/
 author_profile: true
 redirect_from:
-  - /paper
+  - /paper/
-  - /publications
+  - /publications/
-  - /publication
+  - /publication/
 ---
-* **Stochastic domination for FK percolation and sharp thinning thresholds for the Ising energy field**, joint work with [Avelio Sepúlveda](https://www.dim.uchile.cl/~lsepulveda/), a work where we introduce the concept of *weak domination* and *weak$^\dagger$ domination* (and analogous notions for the FKG property), weaker notions of stochastic dominations. *<br/>
+* **Stochastic domination for FK percolation and sharp thinning thresholds for the Ising energy field**, joint work with [Avelio Sepúlveda](https://www.dim.uchile.cl/~lsepulveda/), *preprint*.
+In this work we introduce the concepts of *weak domination* and *weak$^\dagger$ domination* (and analogous notions for the FKG property), weaker notions of stochastic dominations. *<br/>
 <small>[ <a href="#/" onclick="visib('burger2025')">Abstract</a> | <a href="https://rbarritault.github.io/files/Burger-Mozes.pdf">PDF</a>] </small>